AmitKumarDas/Decisions/blogs/cover_letter.md

 - 1/ either create or
 - 2/ exploit an existing tool

-These are specific to creation of tool.
+Here are some links related to a automation tool that I was building back in the year 2016:
 - [A groovy based DSL](https://github.com/cloudbytestorage/automation-core/blob/master/README.md)
 - [Lessons Learnt](https://github.com/cloudbytestorage/automation-core/blob/master/touchstone/DesignThoughts/My%20Final%20Thoughts.md)